ORDNANCE SURVEY GETOUTSIDE CHAMPION

 All those Challenges though were preparation for The 100 Peaks.
 The hours he put in in training, physically and mentally, meant that he could subject himself to 25 days of brutal endurance.
 There was no blueprint for the Challenge and to be honest, that was probably a good thing as it meant he couldn't slack off.
 That mentality is the cornerstone for any endurance event and for anyone who has the desire to be an endurance athlete.
 You have to think about your training and plan effectively to ensure you get the greatest benefit when training and recovering.
 That is now a way of life for him, ultimately whilst he doesn't always find the training (and eating well) easy, it means he's the best and healthiest version of him, for himself and his family.

-He's now now one step closer (with 5 of the 6 Stars bagged) to completing the Abbott World Marathon Majors with Chicago to come later this year (October 2018) and Tokyo and New York in 2019, he also has a few 100 mile races in his sights as well as the Ultra GB (212 miles across GB) and the Marathon Des Sables dubbed the toughest foot race on the planet.
+He's now now one step closer (with 5 of the 6 Stars bagged) to completing the Abbott World Marathon Majors having just run Tokyo in 3:20:45 and is aiming to qualify GFA for New York in 2020, he also has a few 100 mile races in his sights as well as the Ultra GB (212 miles across GB) and the Marathon Des Sables dubbed the toughest foot race on the planet.